pail23/energy-assistant-backend/docs/config_file.md

 ### `evcc` type

 This is a device (e.g. a charger) managed by Evcc.
 You need to configure a MQTT connection for the Evcc connect.

-- `evcc_topic`: The mqtt topic configured in the [Evcc MQTT Configuration](https://docs.evcc.io/docs/reference/configuration/mqtt).
+In order to use evcc in Energy Assistant, the [evcc component](https://github.com/marq24/ha-evcc) must be used in Home Assistant.

-- `load_point_id`: The Evcc id of the load point (typically the ids are just numbers from 1..x)
+- `load_point_name`: The Evcc name of the load point.
+This needs to be part of the home assistant entity id (e.g. my load point &rarr; my_load_point)

 ### `homeassistant` type